mlanza/solomode/docs/players-guide.md

 You want to play newly created solo modes.
 This guide is tailored to solo mode players.

-## Bottom Line Up Front
-Solomode needs you to play solo modes.
-The most important time for you to do this is Derby.
-The most important thing for you to do is properly record these plays in variant threads, one discrete post per play.

 ## Important Dates
 * Line Up - **December 17, 2021**
 * Derby - **January 2022**

-If you're a board game and/or solo mode enthusiast please mark your calendars with these dates.
-Alternately, if you subscribe to this thread you'll be kept up to date with developments.

 ## Solomode
 Solomode is a competition in which fledgling or experienced designers create and share solo modes.
-It culminates in Solomode Derby, a month over which recorded plays score points for solo mode creators.
+It culminates in Derby, a month over which recorded plays score points for solo mode creators.
 This guide explains how to record plays.
 But for your participation there would be no Solomode.

 ## What You Do
 From the **Line Up** you